Best workflow software for growing teams

 Implementation time - Enterprise tools take months.
 Modern cloud tools take days.
 Those months have real costs in employee time, delayed benefits, and consultant fees.

 Training - Complex tools require training programs.
 Simple tools require documentation and maybe a webinar.
-The difference is significant.
+The difference is massive.

 Administration - Some tools need dedicated administrators.
 Others run themselves.
 Factor in partial or full FTE costs for ongoing management.